chiaramarzi/fractalbrain-toolkit/README.md

 ### Test on 3D isotropic binary fractal NifTI volumes
 1. Go to the [test/phantoms_examples](./test/phantoms_examples) folder
-2. From the terminal window (for Unix users) or Anaconda Prompt (for t (for Windows users), type, for the Menger’s sponge phantom:
+2. From the terminal window (for Unix users) or Anaconda Prompt (for Windows users), type, for the Menger’s sponge phantom:

 ```
 python -m fractalbrain.fract menger menger_level5.nii.gz